 Judging for the essay competition is on a numeric system.
 The members of the BERKELEY PRIZE Committee are asked to evaluate each essay in terms of the following criteria:

 Each Proposal is given a score of 1 to 5 (5 being the highest).
 The top 25 scoring Proposals become Semifinalists.

-There is a total prize of 12,500USD, minimum 4,500USD first prize.
-Remaining purse to be allocated at the discretion of the Jury.
+There is a total prize of 15,000USD, minimum 5,000USD first prize.
+The remaining purse is to be allocated at the discretion of the Jury.

 Registration and Submission

 You will be asked to complete a short registration form which will not be seen by members of the BERKELEY PRIZE Committee or Jury.

 Additional Help and InformationAre you in need of assistance?
 Please email firstname.lastname@example.org.